- Medicare won’t pay for medical marijuana.

 For each renewal, you’ll visit your doctor to discuss whether you still need medical marijuana for your condition.
 This office visit may or may not be covered by your particular Medicare plan.

-In some states, a medical marijuana card will give discounts on marijuana products you purchase.
+In some states, a medical marijuana card will give discounts on cannabis products you purchase.
 Those discounts may cover the cost of the card, depending on the frequency and amount you use.

-The FDA-approved cannabinoid-based medications may be covered by your Medicare prescription drug plan, at least in part.
-Retail prices for dronabinol range from $150 to $400.
+The FDA-approved cannabinoid-based medications like dronabinol and Epidiolex may be covered by your Medicare prescription drug plan, at least in part.
+Prices vary.

-Check with your plan’s formulary, or covered drug list, before filling a prescription.
+Check with your doctor for availability and pricing options.
+Also check with your plan’s formulary — a list of covered medications — before filling a prescription.
 You can also contact your plan directly to ask about coverage.

-- You must obtain a medical marijuana card before you can buy marijuana, even in states where it’s available recreationally.
+You must obtain a medical marijuana card before you can buy cannabis products, even in states where it’s available recreationally.
 A medical marijuana card may provide you discounts.

 If you’re curious whether medical marijuana is an option for you, talk with your doctor.
-Together, you can review your symptoms and look for alternatives if your doctor doesn’t think marijuana is the right choice for you.
+Together you can review your symptoms and look for alternatives if your doctor doesn’t think cannabis products are the right choice for you.